 CFA Society Boston volunteers actively engage with members of the investing public ranging from high school students to senior citizens.
-Whether conducting a 12-part series for Boston Public Schools via Private Industry Council, participating in a Financial Literacy Fair with Year Up, teaching finance and investment concepts to Invest In Girls' high school students, helping New Sector Alliance fellows understand taxes, or discussing retirement with senior citizens at local libraries, our volunteers are helping to bridge the financial literacy gap.
+Whether conducting a 12-part series for Boston Public Schools via Private Industry Council, participating in a Financial Literacy Fair with Year Up, or discussing retirement with senior citizens at local libraries, our volunteers are helping to bridge the financial literacy gap.

 Financial Literacy Resources